MCxQC/Hello-World/README.md

 An "EventName" is automatically assign when an event only contains one category and one "Process" or one category and one "Window" property:

         MyEvents.Add({Process:["wordpad.exe"], Tooltip:"false"})

-To launch the associated actions: wordpad.exe Created wordpad.exe Terminated
+        if thisEventStatus = "wordpad.exe Created"
+        ...
+        if thisEventStatus = "wordpad.exe Terminated"
+        ...

         MyEvents.Add({Window:[{WinTitle:"New Tab - Google Chrome"}], ActionAtStartup:"false"})

-To launch the associated actions:
-New Tab - Google Chrome Created
+        if thisEventStatus = "New Tab - Google Chrome Created" ...
-New Tab - Google Chrome Terminated
+        if thisEventStatus = "New Tab - Google Chrome Terminated" ...

 An "EventName" is required in all other cases.